(for veterinary information only)

 In humans, this medication is used in the treatment of peripheral vascular disease such as sickle cell anemia.
 In the horse, it is used in the treatment of navicular bone disease where increased microcirculation is an important part of therapy.
 In small animal practice, its uses are only recently being explored.

-It should be noted that veterinary experience is limited and much is yet unknown about side effects in small animals.
 Humans overdosed with pentoxifylline have demonstrated signs of flushing, seizures, hypotension, unconsciousness, agitation, fever, somnolence, GI distress and heart rhythm changes.

 INTERACTIONS WITH OTHER DRUGS